Populations at Risk

+BACKGROUND: Outbreaks of anti-Muslim violence that first began in mid-2012 in Burma/Myanmar continue to put minority populations at serious risk of mass atrocity crimes.
 Sporadic attacks against Muslims have recurred since June and October 2012 when clashes broke out between Arakanese/Rakhine Buddhists and Rohingya Muslims in Arakan/Rakhine state, killing nearly 200 people.
-Some 140,000 people remained displaced as a result of this violence.
+Some 140,000 people remain displaced as a result of this violence.

-Rohingya Muslims continue to face discriminatory state policies, including the denial of citizenship and a two-child limit for families.
+Rohingya Muslims face discriminatory state policies, including the denial of citizenship and a two-child limit for families.
 During June 2012 President Thein Sein asserted that Burma/Myanmar will not take responsibility for Rohingya because they are "not our ethnicity."
-Buddhist monk organizations have called for their deportation and have attempted to block the delivery of humanitarian aid to displaced Rohingya in Arakan/Rakhine state.
-This persecution has led thousands of Rohingyas to attempt to seek protection in neighboring countries.
+The UN Special Rapporteur on the human rights situation in Myanmar, Tomás Ojea Quintana, has expressed concern over the "increasingly permanent" segregation of communities in Arakan/Rakhine state, with many Muslims confined to internally displaced persons camps and denied their fundamental human rights.
+Buddhist monk organizations have called for the deportation of Rohingya and have attempted to block the delivery of humanitarian aid to those displaced by violence.
+Persecution has led thousands of Rohingyas to seek protection in neighboring countries.

+ANALYSIS: While the government has been commended for introducing extensive democratic reforms, widespread abuses against several of Burma/Myanmar's minorities continue.
+Anti-Rohingya and anti-Muslim violence has spread and is evidence of a dangerous communal fracture that the government is failing to adequately address.
 In particular, the government has taken little action towards improving the plight of the Rohingya.
-The government's refusal to grant them citizenship and failure to restrict anti-Rohingya hate speech and deadly violence enables ongoing violations of their rights.
+The government's refusal to grant them citizenship and failure to restrict anti-Rohingya hate speech enables ongoing violations of their rights.

 Attacks by the Tatmadaw also pose a grave threat to civilians, particularly in Kachin state, and indicate that the military's commitment to reform remains questionable.
 With a pervasive culture of impunity, the military has not been held accountable for previous mass atrocity crimes.

 INTERNATIONAL RESPONSE: Following decades of political isolation and military dictatorship, democratic reforms have contributed to rapprochement between Burma/Myanmar and the international community, including the lifting of sanctions and cancellation of bilateral debt by a number of countries.